 PA and Other NC-SARA Member States

 Federal requirements state that all universities are to provide a clear process for timely resolution of student complaints and provide contact information for any external agencies where complaints may be filed.
 As a member of NC-SARA, Wilkes University follows the streamlined complaint process they require making it easier for students to know where to start or who to contact.
 Students are to first follow the internal complaint process and exhaust all institutional options before launching an external complaint.
 If a resolution cannot be achieved through the Internal Complaint Procedure noted above, students from PA and other NC-SARA member states should submit appropriate complaints to the state portal agent for Pennsylvania.
-A flowchart of the process can be found here.
+For more information, see the process flowchart.
 Contact information is as follows:

 Pennsylvania Division of Higher Education, Access and Equity